-If You Can't Figure Out What's Going On With kicking, You'll Be Glad You Read This Article to Know About Your Dog Behavior!
+If You Can't Figure Out What's Going On With Kicking, You'll Be Glad You Read This Article to Know About Your Dog Behavior!

 Many pet owners have been through hell and back when trying to teach their dogs to lie down without kicking.
 While most of us give up on training after a few failed attempts, it turns out there are some very specific reasons why he kicks you while you’re lying down.